UTSCC09/project-hocus-pocus/README.md

 ## Project Video URL

 **Task:** Provide the link to your youtube video.
-Please make sure the link works.
+Please make sure the link works. yyin.me/c09-demo

 ## Project Description

 **Task:** Provide a detailed description of your app

+The app allows users to compose and perform music using keyboards.
+The app also includes a community section where users can share their creations with others.

+More specifically, the app is composed of three systems:

+* The composing system: interface that allows users to create, view, edit, and record music.
+The user can also start the live-stream to perform the music.

+* The user account system: users can create an account to save their work.

+* The community system: users can share their work with other users; users can “like” the records they like.

 ## Development

 **Task:** Leaving deployment aside, explain how the app is built.
 Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.

+Different from HW, we separated frontend and backend into 2 different folders (`keyboard-music` and `backend`).
+We started with installing the required dependencies.
+For frontend, `components` stores the component, `pages` stores the pages, `context` is used to manage the token, `static` contains the static file such as images, keyboard mapping.
+For backend, `graphql/resolver` contains the detailed implementation of APIs, `graphql/schema` defines the what APIs accept and return, `model` defines the schema of tables in database.

 Frontend:
 - React with JavaScript